DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-06-05-view-safeguarding-information.md

 But we do not want to risk colleagues seeing the information accidentally with an ‘over the shoulder’ attack.

-We also want to make sure users without the safeguarding permission know why they can’t see it so they can request permission or follow up with the person with safeguarding information as necessary.
+We also want to make sure users without the safeguarding permission know why they cannot see it so they can request permission or follow up with the person with safeguarding information as necessary.

 If the safeguarding section is disclosed within a collapsible panel Then users with safeguarding permissions can reveal the information safely